External ID Integration

 Mixing both flowsβ

 Both patterns are fully compatible within the same API client account.
-Some users can be created explicitly via POST /v1/users (e.g., users who sign up with name and email), while others are auto-provisioned via external:{id} (e.g., anonymous users or users imported from an existing system).
+Some users can be created explicitly via POST /v1/users (e.g., users who sign up with name and email), while others are auto-provisioned via external:{id}.

 The only constraint is that external_user_id must be unique per API client.
 An explicit POST /v1/users with the same external_user_id as an auto-provisioned user will return a 409 CONFLICT.